 ACV 15 Armored Combat Vehicles

 The Armored Combat Vehicle (ACV) is the generic designation for a tracked, diesel engine powered, heavy armored platform in the 13-15 ton class, capable of performing combined arms operations with main battle tanks.
-The platform design allows integration of different subsystems for full filling a variety of different roles.
-The Armored Personnel Carrier (APC) chassis forms the base vehicle for all other members of ACV Family of Vehicles.
+The platform design allows integration of different subsystems for executing a variety of different roles.
+The Armored Personnel Carrier (APC) chassis forms the base vehicle for all other members of ACV-15 Family of Vehicles.

-The hull is constructed of ballistic aluminium plate.
+The hull is constructed of ballistic aluminum plate.
 Plate thickness varies on the different planes of the hull to meet ballistic requirements.
-The all welded construction provides a watertight hull, and hatches, doors, and other openings have watertight seals.
-The power plant and the driver’s and commander’s compartments in the forward area utilize about one-half the space, while a weapon station opening located on the right middle section, and the personnel compartment in the rear utilizes the remaining one-half.
+The all welded construction provides a watertight hull; and hatches, doors, and other openings have watertight seals.
+The power plant and the driver’s and commander’s compartments in the forward area utilize about one-half the space, while a weapon station opening located on the middle right section, and the personnel compartment in the rear utilizes the remaining one-half.

-FNSS produced more then 2,500 ea ACVs for Turkish Land Forces and Worldwide users.
+FNSS produced more then 2,500 ACV-15s for Turkish Land Forces and users worldwide.

 Mission Specific Features